This is a rush transcript from "The Ingraham Angle," April 12, 2018. This copy may not be in its final form and may be updated.

-LAURA INGRAHAM, 'THE INGRAHAM ANGLE' HOST: Good evening from Washington.
-I am Laura Ingraham, and this is 'The Ingraham Angle.'
+INGRAHAM: Great show.
+Good evening from Washington.
+I'm Laura Ingraham.
+This is "The Ingraham Angle."
 We have so much happening tonight.
 So much ground to cover.
 Let's get right to it.

 Leaks, of course, coming from James Comey's book.
 What we see now is if this is that if this is all they have, they've got nothing.
 It's like petty and insignificant issues and it's more like mean girls gossip than blockbusters.

 Plus, will the next House speaker be a Trump conservative or another D.C. insider swamp monster?
 Reince Priebus gives his analysis in an exquisite of interview.
 Plus, we are going to get his first reactions to the big Comey dud.